 John is also an integral part of the land use, zoning and development team with Nick Pregliasco and two paralegals who work closely every day with Bill Bardenwerper to quarterback a large number of land planning, engineering and architecture professionals to efficiently, seamlessly and cost-effectively handle a multiplicity of often complex issues and processes involving an ongoing array of development projects.

 He was chosen for and completed the 2013 Class of Leadership Kentucky, which brings together a select group of professionals to gain insight into complex issues facing our Commonwealth.
 Through education and fostering new relationships among regional leaders, Leadership Kentucky gives its graduates a fresh and informed perspective to help shape Kentucky’s future.

 John received his undergraduate degree from Vanderbilt University and his law degree from the University of Louisville.
 While in law school, he was an editor of the “Journal of Law and Education.”

-He is currently a member of the Board of Directors for the Building Industry Association (BIA) of Greater Louisville, which is the pre-eminent commercial and residential building association in Kentucky.
+He has served as a member of the Board of Directors for the Building Industry Association (BIA) of Greater Louisville and presently serves on the BIA and Greater Louisville Inc. (GLI) Land Development Committees.
 He also is the President of the Board for the local non-profit, Visually Impaired Preschool Services which has operations in Kentucky and Indiana, and has been a member of the Board for six years.
 Previously he also served for six years on the parish council for St. Brigid Church.